Sank-Infinity/Eye-Blink-Notification-System/README.md

 # Eye-Blink-Notification-System
-This system gives reminder notification of blink the eyes for every 10min on desktop, for those who are working continuously on screen.
+This is an amazing system which gives reminder notification of blink the eyes for every 10min on desktop, for those who are working continuously on screen.

 # How to use
 First of all run this program using the terminal while working on laptop or desktop.